dhis2-sre/im-doc/dev/README.md

 ```

 Reason: IntelliJ does not support nolint directives.
 Using the blank identifier removes linting
-errors in IntelliJ when we deliberatly want to ignore the error.
+errors in IntelliJ when we deliberately want to ignore the error.

 ### Naming